Āryāvarta

 द्वितीय परार्धॆ श्वॆतवराहकल्पॆ वैवस्वत मन्वंतरे कलियुगॆ प्रथमपादे जंबुद्वीपे भरतवर्षॆ भरतखन्डॆ अस्मिन वर्तमान व्यावहारिक चांद्रमानॆ ……संवत्सरॆ …अयनॆ.. ऋतौ..

-Earlier we have seen that entire land mass between Himalayas the (Indian) Ocean was called as Bharatavarsh in Vishnu Purana.
-But the same extent of land was called as Aryavarta also elsewhere in the scriptures.
-Let us see how is it.
+Previously, we observed that the whole region between the Himalayas and the (Indian) Ocean was referred to as Bharatavarsh in the Vishnu Purana.
+However, the same measure of land was referred to as Aryavarta in other texts as well.
+Let’s take a look at how it is.

 (boudhaayana dharmasutra – 1.1.2.10)